jonnor/machinehearing/europython2021/presentation.md

 Since we have a very periodic and slowly changing process, can instead use the distance between events.

-Plot a histogram.
 Can have outliers.
-If missing event.
+If missing event, or false triggering.
 Take the median value and report as the BPM.

-TODO: update with real picture

 :::

 <!---
+TODO: update with real picture

 Median filtering.
 Reject time-difference values outside of IQR.